-AngularJS vs. Angular: Choose the Best for Your Needs
+Angular and AngularJS Difference: Choose the Best for Your Needs

 Angular vs AngularJS: what’s this about?
-These are two web application development frameworks, but one’s becoming a museum exhibit while the other is growing in popularity.
+These are two web application development frameworks for front end development, but one’s becoming a museum exhibit while the other is growing in popularity.

 Here, ProCoders takes a closer look at both AngularJS and Angular to help you decide whether to migrate and why to choose one over the other.
 Despite their similar names and origins, the difference between them will raise some eyebrows.